Zeppe-Lin Handbook. Because figuring it out yourself is overrated.

 While we might not be serving up everything as a file quite yet, the spirit of Plan 9's elegance and simplicity resonates deeply within Zeppe-Lin.

-1. Keep It Simple (KISS): Design and code with minimalism.
+Keep It Simple (KISS).
+Design and code with minimalism.
 No fluff -- just what's necessary.

-2. Respect the UNIX Spirit: Craft small, focused tools with text-based, modular configurations.
+Respect the UNIX Spirit.
+Craft small, focused tools with text-based, modular configurations.

-3. Stay Transparent: Keep everything clear and understandable.
+Stay Transparent.
+Keep everything clear and understandable.
 Avoid needless abstraction.

-5. Build on a Minimal Base: Start lean.
-Only add what is absolutely required.
+Build on a Minimal Base.
+Start lean.
+Add only what is explicitly required.

 These principles ensure Zeppe-Lin remains simple, clear, and true to UNIX.